About our projects

 Read 2012 statistics below about poverty in the Richmond metropolitan area: Click on this link to download the full PDF document.

-The joint VLF/VAACE conference provides nonprofit adult literacy program staff with the opportunity to learn the latest adult education strategies alongside the instructors and staff of public adult education providers.
-The conference strengthens partnerships and collaboration among regional groups, and provides individuals with an opportunity to share learning and support each other.
+Joint VLF conference provides nonprofit adult literacy program staff with the opportunity to learn the latest adult education strategies alongside the instructors and staff of statewide public adult education providers.
+The joint conferences strengthen partnerships and collaboration among regional groups, and provides CBLO staff and volunteers with an opportunity to share learning, network, partner, and support each other.
+Joint conferences include VAACE (2017 and 2018) and AE&L (2019).

 Regular, relevant, and collaborative opportunities for PD help educators master strategies to identify and address the specific challenges of adult learners and tailor their instruction to a widely varying range of skills and life experiences.” – Sarah Cornelius, Edmentum, 2016.
 Click here for the full article